v3nooonn/explixir/README.md

 # Explixir

 Experimental project based on Phoenix and Elixir.
+Focusing on the server side.

 The experimental repo for Elixir and Phoenix.
 Which including: